Pandemic St. Patrick’s Day

 “11 = For He shall give His angels charge over thee, To keep you in all your ways.
 12 – In their hands they shall bear you up, Lest you dash your foot against a stone.
 13 – You shall tread upon the lion and the cobra, The young lion and the serpent you shall trample underfoot.”

 After college I decided my voice wasn’t suited for choral music, so I threw all caution to the wind and became an opera singer.
-However one of the last choral ensembles I performed was an octet written by the great composer Felix Mendelssohn where he set the words from Psalm 91 and set them to music.
+However one of the last choral ensembles I performed was an octet written by the composer Felix Mendelssohn where he set the words from Psalm 91 to music.
 The piece is called “For He Shall Give His Angels Charge over Thee” which contains the words “the lion and the cobra”.

 Which leads us to the ancient city of Troy….